 The results presented above illustrate an application of our unified approach to mapping and clustering.
 Our approach seems to yield an accurate and detailed picture of the structure of the field of information science.
-The interested reader is invited to examine the results in more detail at http://www.ludowaltman.nl/unified_approach/.
-On this web page, the combined mapping and clustering shown in Fig. 1 can be inspected using the VOSviewer software (Van Eck & Waltman, 2010).
+The interested reader is invited to examine the results in more detail at www.ludowaltman.nl/unified\approach/.
+On this web page, the combined mapping and clustering shown in Figure 1 can be inspected using the VOSviewer software (Van Eck & Waltman, in press).
 The clustering is also available in a spreadsheet file.